Shed hunting

 This central Montana range offers exceptional deer antler hunting opportunities, with healthy populations of both whitetail and mule deer.
 The mix of timber and grassland creates perfect transition zones where animals move between feeding and bedding areas.

-Focus on the south-facing slopes between Belt Creek and Judith River drainages.
+Where to focus: Target south-facing slopes between Belt Creek and Judith River drainages.
 The area around Kings Hill Pass has consistently produced quality finds, particularly along fence lines where animals jump between private and public ground.
 These transition areas often act as natural shed collection points.

-Snow conditions here can be unpredictable, so check with the Belt Creek Ranger District for current road conditions before making the drive.
+Access notes: Snow conditions here can be unpredictable, so check with the Belt Creek Ranger District for current road conditions before making the drive.

 4. Beartooth-Absaroka Wilderness Periphery